Skip to sign in Skip to content

 Steps to make Gmail HIPAA compliant

-Step 1: Sign up to Google Workspace
+Step 1: Sign up for Google Workspace

 You're probably used to Gmail – Google's free version of email for personal use.